 SECTION 2.

-A. As used in the New Mexico Uniform Traffic Ordinance adopted by the (City/Town/Village) of , New Mexico, "penalty assessment misdemeanor" means violation of the following listed sections of the New Mexico Uniform Traffic Ordinance, for which the listed penalty assessment is established:
+A. As used in the New Mexico Uniform Traffic Ordinance adopted by the (City/Town/Village) of , New Mexico, and pursuant to NMSA 1978, 66-8-116, “penalty assessment misdemeanor” means violation of the following listed sections of the New Mexico Uniform Traffic Ordinance, for which the listed penalty assessment is established:

 PENALTY